leynos/lag-complexity/docs/lag-complexity-function-design.md

   the 1st and 99th percentiles of the expected score distribution, rather than the absolute minimum and maximum.
 Any value below `p01` is clamped to 0, and any value above `p99` is clamped to 1.
-- `Sigma::ZScore { mean, std }`: This method standardises scores by subtracting
+- `Sigma::ZScore { mean, std }`: This method standardizes scores by subtracting
   the mean and dividing by the standard deviation of the expected distribution.
   The resulting Z-score is then typically passed through a sigmoid function to map it to the [0, 1] range.
 This approach is effective when the raw scores